 Spotted hyenas (Crocuta crocuta) occur throughout sub-Saharan Africa.
-Exceptions are Central- and West African rainforests and Southern grassland biomes and further beyond the south.
+Exceptions are Central and West African rainforests, Southern grassland biomes, and further beyond the south.
 The density of a hyena population in a suitable habitat depends significantly on the density of the lion population.
-About 75% of hyena deaths causes are through lion kills.
+About 75% of hyena deaths are caused by lion kills.
 The more lions, the less hyenas.
 And vice versa.
 If the lion population declines, hyenas (and leopards) will become Apex predators in these areas.

 Hunting tactics of hyenas

 Against common belief, about 70% of a hyena’s diet will be actively hunted.
 Due to their strong front legs and weaker hind legs, they can keep up a high speed over long distances.
-Thus they can outrun most of their prey, who are metabolically geared for only short sprints.
-Their main prey is in the 100 kg range, which includes Wildebeest, Zebra, and Kudus, but depends on the area.
-Wildebeest for example is caught on average after a 60 km/h chase at around 5 km distance from starting.
+Thus, they can outrun most of their prey, metabolically geared for only short sprints.
+Their main prey is in the 100 kg range, which includes Wildebeest, Zebra, and Kudus, but it depends on the area.
+Wildebeest, for example, is caught on average after a 60 km/h chase at around 5 km from starting.

-Spotted hyenas depend for hunting primarily on sight and sound.
+Spotted hyenas depend primarily on sight and sound for hunting.
 They can hear feeding noises on a carcass from a distance of up to 10 km.
-And they do not depend as much on smell.
+They do not depend as much on smell.
 They actively watch vultures and their behavior for finding carcasses.

 Active hunting of hyenas

-When hunting actively, it is amazing to see how cleverly clan members are working together.
+When hunting actively, it is impressive to see how cleverly clan members work together.
 One of them will be observing the whole area.
 Others are lying in ambush positions further apart.
 Some are systematically combing an area and flushing out the game.
 Other individuals are driving this game towards the ambush sites.
 No words or shouting are needed.
-Everything happens in dead silence and functions like a clockwork.
+Everything happens in dead silence and functions like clockwork.
+Seeing how organized a pack of hyenas organizes itself and hunts is incredible.

 The danger of habituated hyenas

 Outside of National Parks, hyenas are often getting habituated to humans.
-Mainly inhabitants of weekend homes in the bush, game lodges, or kraals often start feeding hyenas intentionally.
-Others are throwing away food leftovers.
-Hyenas will sneak around and will often visit these sites.
-The problem is that hyenas will get used to certain ways humans act towards them (habituation).
+Mainly, inhabitants of weekend homes in the bush, game lodges, or kraals frequently start intentionally feeding hyenas.
+Others throw away food leftovers.
+Hyenas sneak around and visit these sites often.
+The problem is that hyenas will get used to specific ways humans act towards them (habituation).
 In case somebody acts outside this scenario, aggression can occur.
-Such aggression will intensify, the stranger and weaker this person acts.
+The hyena’s aggression will intensify the stranger this person acts and the weaker this person appears to the animal.

 When are humans getting attacked by hyenas?

 Hyena attacks on humans are not rare.
-A WWF report of 2004 reported for 12 months in Mozambique 52 hyena attacks, of which 35 were fatal.
+A WWF report in 2004 reported 52 hyena attacks on humans for 12 months in Mozambique, of which 35 were fatal.
 The remaining 17 others either lost their scalp or half a face or suffered bitten hands or feet.
 Most attacks occurred in September.
-At this time it is warm enough to sleep outside and bushfires drove off the game, so hyenas were hungry.
-Generally, it can be seen from reports, that the majority of attacks happen to people sleeping outside in the bush.
+At this time, it is warm enough to sleep outside, and bushfires drove off the game, so hyenas were hungry.
+Generally, it can be seen from reports that the majority of attacks happen to people sleeping outside in the bush.

 Precautions for warding off hyena attacks

-If somebody wants to sleep in the open outside in the bush, special precautions have to be taken against hyenas.
-If there are lions, it is necessary to build a massive thorn ring (‘Kraal’) around the sleeping area.
-And such a kraal should be at least 1,5 m high.
+If somebody wants to sleep in the open in the bush, special precautions must be taken against hyenas.
+If there are lions, a massive thorn ring (‘Kraal’) around the sleeping area is necessary.
+Such a kraal should be at least 1,5 m high.

 Head under thornbush